Firefighter’s ‘last act of love’ was protecting her child from deadly shooting

 At a Tuesday press conference, Lt.
 Berry’s family spoke about what happened the night of the shooting and how Berry’s motherly instincts saved her child.

-“He said, ‘the bad people shot mommy,’” Waverly Berry told 8News, recalling their 5-year-old’s words about the last moments with his mother. “‘I tried to get mommy to look at me but mommy wouldn’t turn her head.’”
+“He said, ‘the bad people shot mommy,'” Waverly Berry said, recalling their 5-year-old’s words about the last moments with his mother. “‘I tried to get mommy to look at me but mommy wouldn’t turn her head.'”

 Hopewell police said officers found a victim, later identified as Berry, with serious gunshot wounds in the 1000 block of Sunnyside Avenue just before midnight on Nov.
 28. She was taken to John Randolph Medical Center and then VCU Medical Center for treatment.